Zeekr: Restructuring and privatization

 In November 2024, the equity structures of Geely Auto, Zeekr, and Lynk & Co were modified in line with Geely Holding Group's restructuring strategy.
 Geely Holding Group transferred its 11.3% stake in Zeekr Intelligent Technology (Zeekr) to Geely Automobile Holdings (Geely Auto).
 As a result, Geely Auto's shareholding in Zeekr increased to 62.8%.
-Zeekr subsequently announced its acquisition of a 20% stake in Lynk & Co from Geely Auto for 3.6 billion yuan, along with Volvo Cars’ 30% stake in Lynk & Co for 5.4 billion yuan.
-This transaction raised Zeekr’s ownership in Lynk & Co to 51%, while the remaining 49% continues to be held by Geely Auto.
+Zeekr subsequently announced its acquisition of a 20% stake in Lynk & Co from Geely Auto for 3.6 billion yuan, along with Volvo Cars' 30% stake in Lynk & Co for 5.4 billion yuan.
+This transaction raised Zeekr's ownership in Lynk & Co to 51%, while the remaining 49% continues to be held by Geely Auto.

 In December 2024, Lin Jinwen, vice president of Zeekr Intelligent Technology, stated on Chinese social media Weibo that following the integration of Zeekr and Lynk & Co, the company entity "Zhejiang Zeekr Intelligent Technology Co., Ltd." would remain unchanged but would operate under a new name, "Zeekr Technology Group".
 On 14 February 2025, Zeekr announced the completion of these transactions, and Lynk & Co became a subsidiary brand under Zeekr Intelligent Technology Holding Limited (Zeekr Group).

 In May 2025, Geely Auto announced that it plans to acquire 34.3% share of Zeekr.
 Zeekr will be delisted after transaction is completed.

 In July 2025, Geely Holding Group announced that its subsidiary Geely Auto had officially signed a merger agreement with Zeekr.
-Geely Auto would acquire all remaining Zeekr shares it does not already own, making Zeekr a wholly owned subsidiary of Geely Auto.
+Geely Auto acquired all remaining Zeekr shares it does not already own, making Zeekr a wholly owned subsidiary of Geely Auto.
+The privatization was completed in December 2025.

 Market availability

 Zeekr first launched in China and started expanding into Europe.
 Its first European showroom opened in Stockholm, Sweden in 2023.
 Sweden, together with the Netherlands, were the first European markets which Zeekr entered in 2023.

 In 2024, the brand expanded into Denmark, Germany, France, Norway, Israel, and Australia, and plans to enter the Singapore market by the end of the year.
-Additionally, the brand will begin constructing showrooms in Japan in the fourth quarter of 2024, with sales and deliveries expected to start in 2025.
-Zeekr is also set to enter the Brazilian market in September 2024 and is planning to officially launch in South Korea in 2025.
+It officially entered Thailand in July 2024 by introducing the Zeekr X. Zeekr is also set to enter the Brazilian market in September 2024 and is planning to officially launch in South Korea in 2025.
 Zeekr also entered the Australian market in 2025.
+Zeekr plans to enter the Indonesian market in 2026 along with Lynk & Co through Geely Auto Indonesia, after delaying its entry in 2025.
+Zeekr Korea debuted in May 2026.